RTEMS/rtems-docs/eng/fv/approaches.rst

 Promela is quite a low-level modelling language that makes it easy to get close to code level, and is specifically targeted to modelling software.
 It is one of the most widely used model-checkers, both in industry and education.
-It uses assertions, and linear-time temporal logic (LTL) to express properties of interest.
-It uses linear-time temporal logic (:term:`LTL`) to express properties of interest.
+It uses assertions, and :term:`Linear Temporal Logic` (LTL) to express properties of interest.

 Given a Promela model that checks key properties successfully, tests can be generated for a property *P* by asking